Knott County, Kentucky: Politics

 Knott County had historically voted very strongly for the Democratic Party.
-In 1992, 75% of Knott County residents voted for Democrat Bill Clinton for US President, the highest percentage for Clinton of any county in the state.
+In 1992, 75% of Knott County residents voted for Democrat Bill Clinton for US president, the highest percentage for Clinton of any county in the state.
 However, in recent years, Knott County has voted more favorably for the Republican Party.
 In the 2008 presidential election, Republican John McCain became the first Republican to win Knott County in a presidential election by winning 52.6% of the vote to Barack Obama's 45%.
-Aside from Elliott County (which didn't vote Republican until 2016) and the equally historically blue Floyd County, Knott County was the last county in Kentucky outside of Fayette and Jefferson counties to switch to the GOP.

 When Governor Ernie Fletcher appointed Republican Randy Thompson as County Judge Executive in 2005, it was the first time the county ever had a Republican Judge Executive.
 Thompson won re-election in 2006 and again in 2010, making him the first Republican to win election in a Knott County office.
-Congressman Hal Rogers has also won Knott County's vote in recent years.
-Thompson was removed from office in 2013 after being convicted of misusing public funds.
+Randy Thompson was later convicted in federal court of running a vote buying scheme and sentenced to 40 months in the federal prison system.